FreddyFunk/libbmpread/README.md

 #include <GL/gl.h>
 #include "bmpread.h"

-/* Loads the specified bitmap file from disk and copies it into an OpenGL
+/* Load the specified bitmap file from disk and copy it into an OpenGL texture.
- * texture.
-Returns the GLuint representing the texture.
-Calls exit(1) if
+ * Return the GLuint representing the texture.
- * the bitmap fails to load.
  */
 GLuint LoadTexture(const char * bitmap_file)
 {